barbarer/py4e-int/_sources/objects/Exercises.rst

 .. mchoice:: multipleinstances_mchoice1
     :practice: T
     :answer_a: person1 and person2 are two different instances of the People class.
-    :answer_b: The __init__ class is used to create instances and set initial values for its attributes.
+    :answer_b: The __init__ method is used to set initial values for attributes.
-    :answer_c: As we are not updating any values, 'self' is not needed in def namePrint(self):
+    :answer_c: 'self' is not needed in def namePrint(self):
-    :answer_d: person2 cannot access the 'name' of person1.
+    :answer_d: person2 has a different value for 'name' than person1.
     :correct: c
     :feedback_a: Since two different objects were created, this is correct.
     :feedback_b: __init__ is an optional method in classes that is used to set initial values for objects.